 - Most Versatile: Lowrance Hook Reveal 7 Split Shot Ice Pack

 - Best Portable: Deeper Pro Smart Sonar – GPS Wi-Fi Fish Finder

 - Best With Flasher: Anysun Underwater Fish Finder

 - Best Underwater camera: Anysun Underwater Fish Finder

 Best Ice Fishing Fish Finder: Our Top Picks

-Find new fish-holding structure and spots and catch your limit with the Garmin Panoptix livescope ice fishing bundle.
-This fish finder is the most advanced on the market today and the features and tools are incredible, to say the least, and comes in as our best ice fishing fish finder on the market today.
+Find new fish-holding structures and spots and catch your limit with the Garmin Panoptix Livescope ice fishing bundle.
+This fish finder is the most advanced on the market today, and the features and tools are incredible, to say the least, and comes in as our best ice fishing fish finder on the market today.

 The ice fishing bundle also comes with two storage boxes, allowing you to carry a large number of jigs, spoons, and other lures to keep the amount of gear you have to carry around on the ice as minimal as possible.

 The Hook2 comes in as our best value fish finder for a good reason, you get a great tool for a price that's very easy on the wallet.